Gloss Black Carbon Travel Guitar – OF660

 The FP412 FirstClass Parlor Overhead is a collapsible traditional Parlor travel guitar that features a solid sitka top with solid African Mahogany back.
 It collapses to carry-on roller case that’s 22*14.5*9 inches, and assembles in 20 seconds with our patented detachable neck system that’s guaranteed for life.
 A full 24.5 inch scale, a versatile 1 3/4 nut width, best-in-class components, and a Manzer wedge ergonomic design give this collapsible Parlor amazing playability, and astounding bass and volume!
 Comes with our proprietary passive tri-piezo pickup system.

-The OF420 Overhead® collapsible acoustic travel guitar features a solid sitka top with layered Pau Ferro RW sides/back and collapses to carry-on size of 22*14*9 inches!
-It assembles in 20 seconds with our patented detachable neck system that’s guaranteed for life.
+The orange top gloss carbon fiber travel guitar collapses to carry-on size of 22*14*9 inches!
+It assembles in 20 seconds with our patented detachable neck system, and our patented soundboard technology and all-carbon construction create a durable instrument with massive tone.
 A full 24.5 inch scale, a versatile 1 3/4 nut width, best-in-class components, and a wedged ergonomic design make this the most enjoyable guitar you’ll ever play!
 Tri-piezo pickup and a full-featured TSA compliant carry-on backpack included.